Study launched into benefits of wild swimming as antidepressant alternative

 Get kitted out

-"There are a few small bits of equipment that can make your swim more comfortable," she adds.
-"Neoprene boots or socks make entry into the water, particularly over stones, less painful, and also keep feet a little warmer.
-Neoprene gloves are also popular for protecting extremities from the cold."
+"Neoprene boots or socks make entry into the water, particularly over stones, less painful, and also keep feet warmer.
+Neoprene gloves also protect extremities from the cold," Allan says.

-"The brightly-coloured tow-floats that swimmers are often seen trailing behind them, are also good for making you more visible if you get into trouble."
+Brightly-coloured tow-floats are also good for making you more visible if you get into trouble.

 Enter the water slowly